NYU-frontend/mean-session1/README.md

 The terminal is a command line interface (CLI) that allows you to issue commands without using a GUI.
 In this class we used it to navigate the file structure, to work with Git, and to start a local web server.

-Github is used to distribute files to the class.
-Class members will need to create a free Github account in order to use this system as well as download and install Git on their home computers.
+Github is a distributed version control system and is used to distribute files to the class.
+Class members will need to create a free Github account in order to use this system.
+You will also need to download and install Git on your home computer.

 Koala is an application that runs on Mac and PC.
 It monitors a collection of files (usually your site folder) and transforms SASS into browser friendly CSS.
 It performs a number of JavaScript related functions which we will examine as the semester progresses.
 One feature we will be relying on is the ability to create .map files.
 An alternative to using Koala is Grunt which we will consider it in a future session.